-If you rent your home and the tenancy is in joint names, you have equal rights to keep it.
-You will both be legally responsible for paying the rent until the tenancy ends or is transferred into one name only.
+If you rent your home and the tenancy is in joint names, you have equal rights to stay in the home.
+You will both be legally responsible for paying the rent until the tenancy ends or is transferred into just one of your names.
 Be careful though, if either one of you gives notice to guit the whole tenancy comes to an end and none of the family will be able to continue living there.
 Also, you may be assessed by your local council housing team to have made yourself 'intentionally homeless'.
 This means the council can say you will not be eligible for re-housing as a homeless person.
 Deciding whether giving notice to quit is the right thing to do in your situation, and if so when and how to do it, are complicated questions.
 It is a good idea to get specialist advice to help with these decisions.